-Similar species: The three-toed box turtle usually has three toes on each hind leg, a ridge along the center of the top shell, and the top shell is usually olive or olive-brown with faint yellow or orange lines radiating from the center of each plate.
-It is more of a woodland species than the ornate box turtle and is found statewide except for extreme northern and northwestern portions.
+Similar species: The three-toed box turtle (T. carolina triunguis) usually has 3 toes on each hind leg, has a ridge along the center of the top shell, and the top shell is usually olive or olive brown with faint yellow or orange lines radiating from the center of each plate.
+It is more of a woodland species than the ornate box turtle and is found statewide except for extreme northern and northwestern counties.

 Habitat and Conservation

 Ornate box turtles are considered a prairie species, living where there is a mixture of prairie grasses and forbs.
 They will also live in open woodlands, rocky glades, and farm fields in former native prairie regions.
 In Missouri, ornate box turtles are active between late March and mid-October.

 The typical daily routine for an ornate box turtle usually begins with a short period of basking soon after sunrise, followed by a period of foraging for food, a rest period during the heat of the day, and a short feeding session before resting at night.
 One study showed that they are active 20 percent of the day and inactive 80 percent.
 When inactive, ornate box turtles will shelter in clumps of grass, bury themselves in loose soil or sand, or enter burrows made by other animals.

 During the hot, dry days of mid-to-late summer, these turtles are generally inactive but will appear in numbers after a heavy rain.
 They may use the shallow water and mud of prairie wetlands during the hottest part of the summer.

 In winter, this species escapes the cold by burrowing down below the frost line, which may be 18 inches or more; those that take shelter in wooded areas may not burrow as deeply.
 In open native prairie, the overwintering burrows may be nearly 30 inches deep.
 Ornate box turtles that overwinter in open grasslands have been known to congregate in brushy areas, such as under blackberry bushes.